-GTECH is the U.S. subsidiary of an Italian gaming company which operates lotteries, sports betting, and commercial bookmaking throughout the world.
-GTECH has the exclusive contract to operate the Texas lottery through the year 2020.
+GTECH, which is also known by its assumed trade name of "IGT," is the U.S. subsidiary of an Italian gaming company that operates lotteries, sports betting, and commercial bookmaking throughout the world.
+GTECH has the exclusive contract to operate the Texas state lottery through the year 2020.
+CR 418.

 GTECH's fee is 2.21 % of sales.
 The Texas Lottery generates sales in excess of \$4.3 billion annually.
 GTECH receives approximately \$100 million per year from the TLC under its contract.
+Id.